Brissett helps Pacers pull away from Heat in overtime | NBA | Journal Gazette

 Heat: Trailed by four after the first quarter, unlike Thursday when the Heat opened on a 22-3 run and led by 23 against the Bucks after 12 minutes. ...
 Herro, who scored a team-high 27 points off the bench in the opener, led Miami with 16 points in the first half.

 Pacers: Missed nine consecutive shots and scored just eight points in the third quarter. ...
 Duarte scored seven of the team's first nine points. ...
-Reserve G Jeremy Lamb hit 3-pointers on three consecutive possessions in the first quarter.
+Lamb hit 3-pointers on three consecutive possessions in the first quarter.

 UP NEXT